Banegasjeysi/WHSTechNotes/journal.md

 | Fiona   | Gado Gado       | Creme Brulee      |
 | Tobias  | Shrimp Ceviche  |	French Apple Cake |
 | Leanne  | 	Beef Wellington| Raspberry Tiramisu|

+# November 3, 2025
+When the SNAP program runs out of funding, millions of families lose access to the financial support they rely on to buy groceries.
+This is a major problem because it directly affects low-income households, children, and seniors who depend on SNAP to afford nutritious meals.
+Without it, food insecurity increases, and many people may go hungry or be forced to choose cheaper, less healthy options.
+Technology could help by creating apps or websites that connect people to nearby food banks, community kitchens, or local stores offering discounts and free meals.
+However, challenges include limited internet access, lack of smartphones, and concerns about sharing personal information online.
+If designing a solution, a tool called “FoodLink” could be created to map nearby food resources, send real-time alerts about available meals, and allow users to request help anonymously.
+This would make it easier for people to find food quickly and safely during funding disruptions.